 Prevent Drill Bits from Slipping

 When using hand drills that don’t have a keyed chuck, use drill bits with 1/4 inch hex shanks.
 Thanks to the growing popularity of impact drivers, drill bits such as the Milwaukee bits pictured are pretty easy to find.
 Hex shank drill bits will not slip in the chuck and will fit in almost any hand drill.
+You can find a set of hex shank drill bits by clicking here.

 Drilling Straight Holes